We’re Here to Help

 Awhitu Landcare volunteers write regular newsletters called ‘Enviro News’, and these are published in our local Paper, the Waiuku Post.
 Past copies are available here.
 For people new to the area we produced a booklet in 2008 ‘Welcome to Awhitu’ which describes the Peninsula from an environmental perspective.
 You can view this in four sections:

 Our volunteer committee meets monthly to report on, oversee, and plan, all the Awhitu Landcare projects.
 All our activities are guided by the group’s Constitution, which sets out the objectives we are working towards, and the way the Group is managed.
 A copy of our Constitution is available here.
-Recent Minutes of our monthly meetings are available here.
-Our formal Annual General Meeting is held every June - documentation here.
+Our formal Annual General Meeting is held every June.